| Other Places

 Memorial is a roadside display outside the Rutherford Memorial Hall next to the Foxhill

 School.
 Location map.
-The Hall was the school building in Ern's
+The Hall was the brand new school building in Ern's

 day.
-His family lived over the road in a house that was demolished in 19XX.
-The display
+His family lived over the road in a house that was demolished by Cyril Higgins for

-tells the story of his life at Foxhill.
+The display tells the story of his life at Foxhill.
+Opened on the 22nd of Feb 1999, it

 South Historical Society and paid for mainly through local sponsors, the Lottery Grants